Parliamentary.ai

 Overview

-The Retail Development Bill aims to support small retail businesses in the UK by establishing the Office for Retail Planning (ORP) and introducing retail development plans.
-The bill seeks to promote competition, protect small businesses, and ensure diverse retail offerings across the country.
+The Retail Development Bill aims to support small retail businesses, establish an Office for Retail Planning (ORP), and reform retail planning and development processes in England and Wales.
+It seeks to promote competition, protect small businesses, and ensure diverse retail offerings across the country.

 Description

-The bill is structured into four parts.
-Part 1 focuses on support for small retail premises, mandating local authorities to assist small businesses and explore cooperative ownership models.
-It also initiates a review of business rates for small retail premises.
-Part 2 establishes the ORP, granting it various powers, including hearing representations on large retail developments, making recommendations to planning authorities, and conducting impact assessments.
-Part 3 details the creation and implementation of retail development plans by local authorities, including provisions for independent examination and ORP oversight.
-Finally, Part 4 covers general regulations and the bill's commencement and extent.
+The bill is divided into four parts.
+Part 1 focuses on supporting small retail premises by requiring authorities to consider their needs and establishing schemes for cooperative ownership.
+It also mandates a review of business rates for small retail premises.
+Part 2 establishes the ORP, giving it functions such as hearing planning representations for large retail developments (Class 3), conducting impact assessments, and making recommendations to local authorities.
+It also includes provisions for the ORP to address issues of land holding which might lessen competition.
+Part 3 introduces retail development plans for local authorities, specifying requirements for their preparation, independent examination, and adoption.
+These plans must address issues of diversity and competition in the retail sector, and consider the needs of the community.
+Part 4 contains general provisions regarding regulations and the bill's commencement and extent.

 Government Spending